 Improving Demand Forecast

 Consider integrating sales and marketing pipeline data into the planning process to better forecast demand.
 To do this, we recommend exploring tailored CRM systems for the manufacturing industry.
 Tailored systems allow manufacturers to make product demand decisions based on forecasts from incorporated visibility to the sales pipeline.
 We’ve designed a custom Manufacturing CRM Solution for companies looking to improve the effectiveness of sales, marketing, and service operations for both manufacturing and distribution.

 Increasing Uptime and Reducing Errors

 We’ve seen manufacturing companies successfully reduce costly downtime and extend the longevity of their assets by performing predictive maintenance and utilizing IoT (Internet of Things).
-Using machine-based learning to power predicative maintenance, you can determine the most optimum path and most likely outcome of any activity.
+Using machine-based learning to power predictive maintenance, you can determine the most optimum path and most likely outcome of any activity.
 With an IoT solution like the Voice of the Operator, you can measure overall equipment performance, understand your equipment health and performance, and if needed, seamlessly create fix-tickets to services machines - resulting in more up-time and improved quality control.

 Make Sure Your Supply Chain is Ready for What’s Next

 Current supply chain challenges may become the new normal, as businesses shift their focus from “just-in-time” to “just-in-case.”
 You can take steps to increase your supply chain resiliency, achieving results in the short term that can build into long-term sustainability for your business.

 If you need help reducing supply chain challenges or exploring any of the solutions and ideas above, our experts can help.
 Contact us today to get started.